 Both schools and private companies like Stride Funding may offer Income Share Agreements.
 Here are a few schools that are currently offering the ISA option for students:

 The Flatiron School offers specializations in Data Science, Software Engineering, and UX/UI Design.
 Flatiron has campuses everywhere from London to Atlanta to Seattle.
 Students also have the option to complete their coursework online!

-Lambda School is an online coding school that we recently profiled on Scholarships360.
-Because Lamba’s curriculum is delivered online, students can live anywhere in the world.
-Lambda School has multiple tracks so students can specialize in everything including iOS or Android Development, Data Science, Full Stack Web Development, and UX Design.
+Lambda School is an online coding school that has multiple tracks so students can specialize in everything including iOS or Android Development, Data Science, Full Stack Web Development, and UX Design.

 Holberton School offers project-based courses in everything from Web Development to Virtual Reality to Machine Learning.
-Holberton has campuses in San Francisco, CA, New Haven, CT, and Columbia.
-Holberton School alumni have been hired at top companies like Tesla, Facebook, Google, and Pinterest.
+The college has campuses around the world including San Francisco, CA, New Haven, CT, Columbia, and France.
+Holberton School alumni have landed jobs at top companies like Tesla, Facebook, Google, and Pinterest.

 Make School is unique because students who graduate will also receive their Bachelor’s Degree!
 Because of this, students will also receive a strong liberal arts education to complement their technical training.

 Purdue University in West Lafayette, IN has an Income Share Agreement program called “Back A Boiler.”
 The Purdue ISA is a little bit different than others because it is not currently meant to pay 100% of the university’s cost of attendance.
 Instead, the Income Share Agreement is intended to replace student loans in a student’s financial aid package.

 Thinkful is a boot camp that focuses on 1:1 mentorship for all students.
 The program matches every student with a seasoned industry professional, which is a great way to learn!
 Thinkful allows students to focus on software engineering, product design, data science, and data analytics.